 Create a common template for all campus divisions and colleges to develop goals-based, multiyear diversity plans, holding departments accountable through an annual review process on their progress toward their stated diversity, equity, and inclusion goals.

 The Diederich College of Communication worked closely with the Office of Institutional Diversity and Inclusion to create and test a model, which is being used as a prototype for other colleges.
 All colleges are expected to have a DEI plan by the end of 2022-23.

 The Beyond Boundaries Strategic Plan committee is also creating a reporting and tracking document for each college which will include diversity and inclusion metrics.
 OIDI continues to work with colleges to identify strategies to meet their goals.

 Maintain fidelity to the goals and strategies of the Hispanic-Serving Institution (HSI) initiative, a campus-wide effort to create a more diverse and inclusive campus environment for underrepresented students.

-In progress: The HSI initiative, launched in 2016, has substantially increased Spanish language programming and outreach, fostered greater connections to our local Hispanic/Latinx communities, supported co-curricular programming for underrepresented students, supported the development of diverse courses through faculty grants, supported the development of a Hispanic Alumni Association, collaborated on campus climate projects such as Unlearning Racism, and engaged in dialogues and provided professional development opportunities around issues of diversity, equity, and inclusion on campus and in the broader community.
+The HSI initiative, launched in 2016, has substantially increased Spanish language programming and outreach, fostered greater connections to our local Hispanic/Latinx communities, supported co-curricular programming for underrepresented students, supported the development of diverse courses through faculty grants, supported the development of a Hispanic Alumni Association, collaborated on campus climate projects such as Unlearning Racism, and engaged in dialogues and provided professional development opportunities around issues of diversity, equity, and inclusion on campus and in the broader community.
 The number of Hispanic/Latinx students – both undergraduate and graduate – has also increased significantly over this period and retention for this demographic group has recently increased.

 Restructure the office and coordinating function of the Vice President for Inclusive Excellence and the Office of Institutional Diversity and Inclusion with requisite resources to fulfill campus DEI goals